Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 There are a few disability categories that get 10% ratings more often than others.

-Some of these disabilities, such as tinnitus, are actually capped at 10%.
-That means it’s impossible to get a rating increase beyond 10% for tinnitus, no matter how severe your symptoms are.
+Some of these disabilities, such as tinnitus, are capped at 10%.
+That means it’s impossible to get a rating higher than 10% for tinnitus, no matter how severe your symptoms are.

 Musculoskeletal